Talkala logo

 Why a call might not start

-Talkala checks your balance, the destination, your account state, and anti-abuse rules before it ever dials.
+Talkala checks your balance, the destination, your account state, and too-many-attempt rules before it ever dials.
 If something fails, the call gets blocked before a real phone connection is created.

-When you hit dial, Talkala runs through the route, your account, and your wallet before handing anything to Twilio.
-If one of those checks fails, the call stops right there.
-No phone rings anywhere.
+When you hit dial, Talkala checks the route, your account, and your wallet before creating the real phone connection.
+If one check fails, the call stops before any phone rings.

-This is why two different numbers can behave differently even when your browser and microphone are working perfectly fine.
+This is why two numbers can behave differently even when your browser and microphone are working.

-• Not enough balance for the starting hold
+• Not enough balance for the minimum needed to start

 • The one-time free first minute was already used or the account no longer qualifies

-• The destination is priced above the $0.99/min free-minute ceiling
+• The priced route for your call is above the $0.99/min free-minute ceiling (landline and mobile can differ)

 • The destination is temporarily listed as unavailable while coverage or operations review is in progress

-• Blocked prefix or destination country not allowed by current policy
+• Blocked prefix or destination country not allowed by Talkala's calling rules

 • High-cost destination that still needs your in-app confirmation